How We Professionally Purge Your Car's Entire Ventilation System — And Why It Changes Everything

 Why Your Car's Ventilation System Is a Mold Magnet

 Your vehicle's HVAC system is designed to move air — but it's also designed to collect moisture.
 Every time you run the air conditioner, condensation forms on the evaporator coil.
 That moisture drips into a drain pan, travels through a drain tube, and exits the vehicle.
-When that drain is slow or clogged, or when humidity is high (hello, Georgia summers), standing moisture inside the system creates the perfect environment for mold and mildew to colonize.
+When that drain is slow or clogged, or when humidity is high, standing moisture inside the system creates the perfect environment for mold and mildew to colonize.

 The Professional Ventilation Purge: A Three-Phase Approach

 There's no single magic product that solves this.
 Professional remediation is a process, not a spray.
-Here's how we approach a full ventilation purge at Car Mold Guys.
+Here's how we approach a full ventilation purge at Car Mold Guys — a process aligned with the industry standards set by the ANSI/IICRC S520 mold remediation standard.

 The first step is introducing a professional-grade antimicrobial agent throughout the entire ventilation system using a thermal or cold fogging machine.
 This is fundamentally different from the "bomb" canisters sold at auto parts stores.
 Those products release a burst of fragrance and minimal active ingredient.
 Professional fogging uses EPA-registered formulations — such as quaternary ammonium compounds or chlorine dioxide-based solutions — that penetrate deep into duct walls, evaporator coil fins, and the plenum chamber behind your dashboard.